chrisglein/chrisglein.github.io/_posts/2011-03-25-lotro-revisited-part-5-user-interface.md

 None of this fixes the core problem: the original design was bad.
 Either embrace the list or embrace the grid - don't attempt some unholy hybrid.

-**The Solution?**
+### The Solution?

-*"WoW provided an open platform that enabled the community to patch up the rough spots.
+> WoW provided an open platform that enabled the community to patch up the rough spots.
 Blizzard would watch popular trends and integrate those features into the core.
-The end result is that the default WoW UI has become better and better over the years at an impressive pace"*
+The end result is that the default WoW UI has become better and better over the years at an impressive pace

 At last we have a sign that the developers are paying attention: recently (as in within the last six months) LotRO opened up it's platform to support LUA scripted plugins.
 This is huge.
 This empowers the community to start making things better.
 What's there now from an API perspective is very conservative, but it's still a huge step in the right direction.